-Introduction of the Theme / topic / chapter/background information
+Introduction of the Topic

-While delivering the lesson, focus should be on activities or exercises, built around children’s real-life experiences and from areas across the curriculum.
+While delivering the lesson, focus should be on activities or exercises built around children’s real-life experiences and from areas across the curriculum.
 They need to be created in a manner that would meet more than one objective simultaneously, and cover more than one stream at the same time.
-So, a concept involving multiplication may be related to environment, language (since mathematical vocabulary is used and developed) and other concepts withing mathematics.
+Hence, a concept involving multiplication may be related to environment, language (as mathematical vocabulary is used and developed) and other concepts within mathematics.

 Further, we must include extensions to activities as part of the main course material, and not as a supplement, for the students who feel encouraged to do them.
 However, as for any activity or experience, the teachers would need to give enough leeway to children, or modify the activity, to suit their interests.
-In this context, it is important that children’s current local interests and enthusiasms be utilised to the maximum as opportunities for developing math concepts.
+In this context, it is important that children’s current local interests and enthusiasms be utilized to the maximum as opportunities for developing math concepts.